cabforum/code-signing/docs/CSBR.md

 ## 7.1 Certificate profile

-The CA SHALL meet the technical requirements set forth in [Section 2.2 - Publication of Information](#22-publication-of-information), [Section 6.1.5 - Key Sizes](#615-key-sizes), and [Section 6.1.6 - Public Key Parameters Generation and Quality Checking](#616-public-key-parameters-generation-and-quality-checking).
+The CA SHALL meet the technical requirements set forth in [Section 2.2 - Publication of certification information](#22-Publication-of-certification-information), [Section 6.1.5 - Key Sizes](#615-key-sizes), and [Section 6.1.6 - Public Key Parameters Generation and Quality Checking](#616-public-key-parameters-generation-and-quality-checking).

 CAs SHALL generate non-sequential Certificate serial numbers greater than zero (0) containing at least 64 bits of output from a CSPRNG.